1049451037/SecureWeChat/README.md

 # Structure
 Three layers.
-1. Broadcasting layer.
+1. Char stream broadcasting layer.
 This is provided by ItChat.
 It can send and receive char stream.
+2. Byte stream broadcasting layer.
+Based on char stream broadcasting layer and bit operation.
-2. P2P layer.
-Use the services provided by broadcasting layer to achieve P2P protocol.
+3. P2P layer.
+Use the services provided by byte stream broadcasting layer to achieve P2P protocol.
 Here we need to build a public key certification service which is independent to wechat.
-3. APP layer.
+4. APP layer.
 Some applications utilizing the functions of P2P layer.
 For example, we can build a 24h online person to response history message queries.
 Another example is that besides unicast, we can also consider accomplish multicast, anycast, broadcast(maybe more secure).